NicosNicolaou16/SampleAndroidTvApp/README.md

 # The Project Contain the following technologies

+[Android TV OS]()https://developer.android.com/tv is a version of Android designed for smart TVs, providing an optimized interface for streaming and apps. <br />
 The programming language is the [Kotlin](https://kotlinlang.org/docs/getting-started.html), it is a modern, JVM-based programming language that is concise, safe, and interoperable with Java. <br />
 [Kotlin Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) is used for asynchronous